 - Do you know specifically what your prospects want from your business?

-- Do you know how to properly innovate your business?
+- How do you properly innovate your business?

-- Do you have any idea how to tell if your proposed innovations will produce a positive return on investment (ROI)?
+- Will your proposed innovations produce a positive return on investment (ROI)?

 - If you don’t innovate and are forced to forever compete on price, what will be the future costs to your business?